 Every group that meets should have a covenant, or some sort of document that articulates the group's norms.
-In the creation of this understanding, it's important to surface cultural differences in group participation.
-Differences in personality,gender, work experience, ethnicity, ability, cognitive functioning etc. can lead to different expectations about how groups are "supposed" to function.
+In the creation of this understanding, it's important to surface and discuss cultural differences in group participation.
+Differences in personality, gender, work experience, ethnicity, ability, cognitive functioning etc. can lead to different expectations about how groups are "supposed" to function.
 It will help your group in the long run if you recognize differences and are intentional about what your group norms will be, taking into account those differences.
 Plan that this covenant will be a living document, so that you can revise or add to it as your group lives into its shared norms.

 - Open the meeting with a chalice lighting with prayer or other spiritual grounding (or what ever is your congregation's theological practice) to remind yourselves of your larger purpose.